toofarm/shanecom/_content/posts/first-impressions-of-svelte.md

 ## The Good

 Before going into the positives, I should note that this article comprises my rough first impressions.
-A thorough technical investigation into any of these frameworks falls outside this article's scope, though perhaps I'll go into that in a later post.
+A thorough technical investigation into any of these frameworks falls outside this article's scope, though perhaps I'll get to that in a later post.

 ### Speed

-Unlike React and Vue, Svelte does away entirely with the virtual DOM, instead relying on a compiler to transform your .svelte components into highly optimized Javascript.
-As a result, Svelte ships a minuscule payload to the browser, resulting in blinding-fast on-page performance.
+Unlike React and Vue, Svelte does not use a virtual DOM, instead relying on a compiler to transform .svelte components into highly optimized Javascript.
+As a result, Svelte apps ship a minuscule payload to the browser, resulting in remarkably fast on-page performance.

-Svelte's migration way from the virtual DOM and toward the compiler is its banner feature.
-Framework founder [Rich Harris](https://github.com/Rich-Harris) has maintained that the virtual DOM is bloats React payloads unnecessarily and Svelte makes a compelling argument for this statement's truth.
+Svelte's compiler is its banner feature.
+Framework founder [Rich Harris](https://github.com/Rich-Harris) has maintained that the virtual DOM bloats conventional SPA payloads unnecessarily, whereas Svelte outpaces these competitors by shipping only vanilla Javascript.

+The app I developed while playing around with Svelte was too small to validate this theory meaningfully, but it at least allowed me to see that Svelte ships a miniscule bundle to the browser (in my case TK kb), which helps dramatically with load times.

+### Syntax

+Svelte has what is (to my mind) an advantage over React in that it bundles component markup, logic, and styling into single files.
+VueJS employs this technique as well, and I've always found it lacking in React.